Daimajin (film): Production

 The proposal for this film was submitted to Daiei headquarters in 1965 at the 124th planning meeting in the first week of November.
 Hisashi Okuda, who was the deputy director of planning, decided to use the golem legend depicted in the Czechoslovakian movie Le Golem (1936) and utilize the special effects technology of Daiei Kyoto Studio.
 The cinematographer on Daimajin is sometimes credited to Yoshiyuki Kuroda and sometimes to Fujio Morita.

 Release

 Theatrical

 Daimajin was released theatrically in Japan on April 17, 1966, as a double feature with Gamera vs. Barugon.
 The film did not receive a theatrical release in the United States, instead being released directly to television by American International Television in 1968 under the title Majin the Monster of Terror.

 Home media

+Mill Creek released the trilogy on Blu-ray in 2012, with each film including a half-hour interview with Fujio Morita discussing the making of that film.

 Boutique label Arrow Video released the trilogy in 2021, in a Blu-Ray set featuring new commentaries on all three films and other special features.